Cycling and walking are great ways to get around the different parts of Leeds. Find out how we are making it easier for you to do this.

 If you would like your name to go on the mailing lists for minutes and agendas please enter your details in the contact tab below.

 Minutes of recent minutes are available in the documents section.

 The Bikeability scheme has been developed by the government to a national standard and is currently offered free of charge to Leeds’ schools.

 Leeds cycling map

 A 2012 edition of the Leeds Cycling Map has been produced by us, specialist cycle map makers and local cyclists.
 The map covers an area that includes central Leeds, Horsforth, Morley, Pudsey, Rothwell, Shadwell and Yeadon.
 Using the map cycle, journeys can be planned to use the most appropriate routes for cycling.
 These are not always obvious.
 Using the map makes cycling easier and more pleasant.
-It is free and available from cycle shops, Leeds Gateway Tourist Information Centre, by sending an A5 stamped addressed envelope (SAE) to the contact address or by opening the link.
+It is free and available from cycle shops, Leeds Gateway Tourist Information Centre, by sending an A5 stamped addressed envelope (SAE) to the contact address.

 The Aire Valley Towpath route

 Following the 22km route from Leeds to Saltaire, you will discover a variety of attractions and places of interest.
 Starting from Granary Wharf on the edge of the city centre, the towpath takes you on a peaceful route through the bustling city of Leeds.
 You will pass a number of attractions including Leeds Industrial Museum at Armley Mills, the medieval Kirkstall Abbey, Bramley Falls and Apperley Bridge before reaching your destination at the World Heritage Site village of Saltaire.
 You can see the Aire Valley towpath information or you can download a map or send an SAE to the contact address.